bilalkhan1011/DeepLearningECG/README.md

 ## Introduction
-This project explores the Physionet 2017 ECG dataset and prepares it for interpretation by a deep learning algorithm.
+This project explores popular ECG datasets and prepares them for interpretation by several deep learning algorithm.

 The code can be found in the python notebook above and is being updated.